 Fox Lake Park

 The last of the Titusville parks we want to tell you about is Fox Lake Park.
 We didn’t spend too much time in this park, as we think it’s better suited for large groups or anyone wanted to fish or go out on the water.
-They have a fishing dock and a boat ramp, perfect for if you want to go kayaking or canoeing.
+They have a fishing dock and a boat ramp, perfect for if you’re going to go kayaking or canoeing.
 There is also a sand volleyball court and three pavilions, one of which has a kitchen and seats up to 1,000 people.
-If you’re wanting to have a family reunion, Fox Lake Park is the place to do it!
+If you want to have a family reunion, Fox Lake Park is the place to do it!

 Pro Tip: Check out these other things to do in Titusville!